benshimonz/V1/README.md

 * It matches a pattern composed only of the left component (there is an assignment to _a person whose first name is Brandon_)
 * It has no superset that matches a pattern composed of the left component chained to the right component (There is no assignment to _a person whose first name is Brandon and own's a white horse)_
-* There is an assignment that matches a pattern composed only of the right component (there is _a whote horse_)
+* There is an assignment that matches a pattern composed only of the right component (there is _a white horse_)

 In such cases, the **no-connection language element (depicted with a pink '↛' box)** can be used.